Should You Consider A School Refusal Treatment Program For Your Kid?

 with classmates.
 The longer this persists, the more gravely it will impact their futures.

-Getting professional treatment will help your child get back onto the right track.
+Getting professional treatment and understanding how to treat school refusal symptoms will help your child get back onto the right track.

 4. Possible Comorbidity